Name _____________________________________

 e) blocks thyroglobulin release into serum

-a) the mechanism whereby target cells extract iodine containing thyroxine
+a) the mechanism whereby target cells extract iodine containing thyroxine25.
+Which of the following characterizes Type I but not Type II diabetes mellitus?

 b) the mechanism that concentrates iodine in the thyroid